Language

 Nike Could Sell Scrapped Red Jordan Brazil 2026 Away Kit

-To recap one of the biggest kit stories of the year: Footy Headlines first leaked in April 2025 that Brazil's 2026 World Cup away kit would be a revolutionary red color and would be made by the Jordan brand.
+To recap one of the biggest kit stories of the year: Footy Headlines first leaked in April 2025 that Brazil's 2026 World Cup away kit would be a revolutionary red color and made by the Jordan brand.

 The leak was met with a massive backlash from Brazilian fans and media, who strongly opposed the use of a color not traditionally associated with the Seleção.